hyperledger/indy-node-container/README.md

 # docker-indy-node

-A simple container to run a node in an Hyperledger Indy Network
+A simple container setup to run a node in an Hyperledger Indy network.